AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/error-opensearch-search-engine-doesnt-exist-falling-back-to-livesearch.md

 ---
-title: "Error "[!DNL opensearch] search engine doesn't exist.
-Falling back to [!DNL livesearch].""
+title: "Error [!DNL opensearch] search engine doesn't exist.
+Falling back to [!DNL livesearch]."
 description: This article provides a solution to the issue where you see the error, `Error- [!DNL opensearch] search engine doesn't exist.
 Falling back to [!DNL livesearch].`, in Adobe Commerce on cloud infrastructure.
 feature: Deploy, Search
 role: Developer
 ---

-# Error "[!DNL opensearch] search engine doesn't exist.
-Falling back to [!DNL livesearch]."
+# Error [!DNL opensearch] search engine doesn't exist.
+Falling back to [!DNL livesearch].

 This article provides a solution to the issue where you see the error: *Error: [!DNL opensearch] search engine doesn't exist.
 Falling back to [!DNL livesearch].* in Adobe Commerce on cloud infrastructure.